ytdl-org/youtube-dl/README.md

 ### HTTP Error 429: Too Many Requests or 402: Payment Required

 These two error codes indicate that the service is blocking your IP address because of overuse.
-Contact the service and ask them to unblock your IP address, or - if you have acquired a whitelisted IP address already - use the [`--proxy` or `--source-address` options](#network-options) to select another IP address.
+Contact the service and ask them to unblock your IP address, or—if you have acquired a whitelisted IP address already—use the [`--proxy` or `--source-address` options](#network-options) to select another IP address.

 ### SyntaxError: Non-ASCII character